Llucmajor coastline with Arenal beach and dune protection measures

 Llucmajor Remains ISO-Certified — But Is the Certificate Enough for the Sea?

-Early in the morning, when the whir of the cleaning vehicles wakes the promenade, gulls circle above the bins and the scent of café con leche drifts from the beach cafés, the news arrived: Llucmajor has passed ISO 14001:2015.
+Early in the morning, when the whir of the cleaning vehicles wakes the promenade, gulls circle above the bins and the scent of café con leche drifts from the beach cafés, the news arrived: Llucmajor has passed ISO 14001:2015 and maintained certification for 16 beaches.
 Sixteen bathing areas, from the lively Arenal to the small rocky Cala Pi, retain the environmental management certificate.

 The central question: documentation or lived practice?